-We’ve talked about intuitive eating in the past (check out our hunger scale!) but never fully dove into all 10 principles — until now.
+We’ve talked about intuitive eating in the past but never fully dove into all 10 principles — until now.
 Intuitive Eating was coined by Evelyn Tribole, MS, RD, and Elyse Resch, MS, RDN, CEDRD, Fiaedp, FADA, FAND, after their clients expressed concerns about the diet plans they had been given in the past.
 Eager to learn more about how we instinctively eat and to improve their clients’ relationship with food, the founders developed and began teaching 10 principles for intuitive eating.

 1. Reject the diet mentality